jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header-00.md

 This is an existing problem with any existing email address and isn't newly created by this document.

 The broadcast marketing lists operator/mail sender must take appropriated measures.
-One possible countermeasure would be a rate limiting for the spam-delivering IP.
+One possible countermeasure would be a rate limit on the delivering IP.
 However, this should be done with caution, the normal FBL email traffic must not be impaired.

 ## Enumeration attacks / provoking unsubscription
-A malicious person can send a bunch of forged ARF reports to a known complaint FBL addresses and tries to guess a Message-ID/Feedback-ID.
+A malicious person can send a bunch of forged ARF reports to a known complaint FBL addresses and try to guess a Message-ID/Feedback-ID.
-He tries to do a mass-unsubscription of a complete marketing list.
+He might try to do a mass-unsubscription of a complete marketing list.
 This is also an already existing problem with the current FBL implementation.

 The receiving broadcast marketing lists operator/mail sender must take appropriated measures.